argyle-systems/argyle-link-react-native/UPGRADING.md

 ---
 # Migrating to Link 4

-There are no configuration parameters changed if you are using the previous version of Link (Link 3).
-The usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) should be followed to upgrade to the newest version.
+If you're using a previous version of Link and would like to migrate to the new version, please review updates described below, make necessary changes and then follow the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.

+---
+### Updated configuration attributes

+Please find below a list of all configuration attributes that have been removed or changed.

+---

+**introSearchPlaceholder: removed**

+Became redundant as search is no longer available in the [Intro screen](https://argyle.com/docs/products/link-4#intro-screen).

+---
+**searchScreenTitle: removed**

+No longer applicable due to [Search screen](https://argyle.com/docs/products/link-4#search-screen) changes.

+---
+**searchScreenSubtitle: removed**

+No longer applicable due to [Search screen](https://argyle.com/docs/products/link-4#search-screen) changes.

+---
+**dataPartners: removed**

+The property has been deprecated since introduction of Link 3 in favor of `linkItems`.

 ---